DMG614/takehome-assessment-Diogo/docs/challenges_faced.md

 Null handling was also tricky because complaints without mileage are excluded from averages, but vehicles with zero crashes get crash_incidents=0 rather than null.

-## DOE Data Limitations
+## DOE Data - Historical Infrastructure Discovery

-The DOE alternative fuel stations API returns current snapshot data only.
-There's no historical data about how many stations existed in previous years.
+Initially, it appeared that the DOE alternative fuel stations API returned only current snapshot data with no historical information about when stations opened.

-The workaround was to keep the current station count and replicate it across all years in the integration step.
-This is obviously wrong for historical analysis but there's no alternative without time-series data.
-This limitation was documented in the processing strategy.
+However, upon closer inspection of the data schema, an `open_date` field was discovered for each station.
+This field indicates when each station was opened, enabling accurate historical infrastructure analysis.

+The integration script was updated to leverage this field: for each year in the vehicle data, it counts stations where `open_date <= that year`.
+This provides real historical growth trends showing that EV charging stations grew from approximately 1,000 in 2011 to over 84,000 in 2025, and hydrogen stations grew from 8 in 2014 to 81 in 2025.

+This correction significantly improved the accuracy of the infrastructure analysis, allowing for proper time-series questions like "How has EV infrastructure grown relative to vehicle adoption?"

 The API requires authentication (NREL key) which was handled using python-dotenv to load from a .env file.